 Odd sizes and shapes: Odd sizes cost more to print and to mail.
-If your designer has specified square envelopes, for example, ask yourself if it really makes sense to pay 22.6 cents to mail each one when you could save 37% by mailing a #10 envelope for 14.2 cents.
+If your designer has specified square envelopes, for example, ask yourself if it really makes sense to pay extra postage when you could save money by mailing a #10 envelope.

 Fit on sheet: The more images you can fit on a sheet, the more you'll save.
 A 5" by 7" postcard with bleeds will be less expensive than a similar 5.5" by 8.5" piece because the first will print 20-up on a typical press sheet versus 16-up for the second.
-This saves both paper and press time..
+This saves both paper and press time.